I love the look of a tan, but my skin is almost transparent and has absolutely no natural tanning capability whatsoever.

-I don’t want to look tangoed or any shade of orange actually so I don’t apply my tan too heavily as this just looks too fake for me.
-I take care to look natural and that means also going easy on the insides of arms as basically for me that looks weird when it just stops dead at the wrist.
-The sun wouldn’t naturally hit the inner forearm would it.
-Just blend it so that it fades in naturally.
-For my hands and feet I don’t rub tan across them, I prefer to mist over them with an airbrush type can as I don’t want the tan grabbing my knuckles as it likes to!
-Misting over prevents this happening and I do the same for me feet.
-Moisturising those vulnerable areas first also helps reduce ‘tan grab’ (one of my technical terms)
+I definitely don’t want to appear orange, or over-tanned and I take care to look natural if I can.
+One thing I try to avoid is tanning the insides of my arms.
+The sun wouldn’t naturally hit these areas and having a tan which stops at the inner wrist does look very unnatural – blend it, so that it fades in naturally.
+For my hands and feet, I don’t rub tan across them, I prefer to mist over them as I don’t want the tan grabbing my knuckles and bony areas of my feet.
+Misting over prevents this happening and gives a more even finish.
+Moisturising those vulnerable areas with an oil-free formula first also helps reduce ‘tan grab’ (one of my technical terms).

-Always, Always use a mitt, this is a must and just helps the tan apply well.
-I use the Boots Soltan mitt.
-I couldn’t imagine using those surgical style gloves which just cause streaks.
+Always, always use a mitt, this is a must and just helps the tan apply evenly.

-For a while I used Sunlabs Airbrush tan as I really liked the colour, still do, but somehow drifted to St Moriz, probably because it’s so readily available and this I love.
+For a while I used Sunlabs Airbrush tan as I really liked the colour, still do, but somehow drifted to St Moriz, probably because it’s more readily available.

-It’s so affordable for someone like me who uses gallons of the stuff.
-I tend to use the airbrush can for my back, hands and feet and the mousse for the rest of me.
-I do find the Mousse formula is much longer lasting as with the spray I feel the colour tends to disappear after my shower and I need to reapply.
-With the mousse it definitely lasts well.
-I recently discovered St Moriz ‘fast tan’ formula which allows you to control your shade; develop for up to three hours depending on the depth of tan you like.
-Once you’ve ‘developed’ rinse off in the shower, just water, no shower gel or soap!
+It’s also very affordable for someone like me who uses gallons of the stuff.
+I tend to use the airbrush can for my back, hands and feet and the mousse for the rest of my body.
+I do find the Mousse formula is much longer-lasting as with the spray I feel the colour tends to disappear after my shower and I need to reapply.
+I recently discovered St Moriz Fast Tan formula which allows you to control your shade; develop for up to three hours depending on the depth of tan you like.
+Once you’ve “developed” rinse off in the shower, just water, no shower gel or soap- (for best results).

-If I’m going on holiday I will usually take a bottle of st Tropez airbrush, that said, last holiday I packed my St Moriz too and switched between the two.
-The guide colour with St Moriz is lovely and is definitely there!
-I only use tans with a guide colour as not only can I see where I’m applying it I also get that instant colour that I want.
-Chlorine literally KILLS fake tan and so I’m always re-applying on holiday.
+If I’m going on holiday I will usually take a bottle of St Tropez airbrush, that said, last holiday I packed my St Moriz too and switched between the two.
+The guide colour with St Moriz is lovely and is most definitely there for an instant tan.
+I tend to prefer self-tan with a guide colour as not only can I see where I’m applying it I also get that instant colour that I want.
+Just bear in mind that chlorine literally KILLS fake tan and so I’m always re-applying throughout my holiday.

-Every girl knows that before any self tanning, exfoliation is key.
+Every girl knows that before any self-tanning, exfoliation is key.
 I literally exfoliate constantly so my skin is generally well prepared.
-It’s often a good idea to shave your legs the day before to give the pores a chance to recover.
-It’s annoying when the tan gets into the pores and just looks awful so we want to avoid that if we can.
-Start with either an exfoliation mitt or use your usual product in the shower St. Tropez do a great tan removing mitt for scrubbing off those remaining patchy areas of old tan that just won’t go away!
-I would definitely recommend using this as I find it really effective and also leaves your skin really smooth.
+It’s often a good idea to shave your legs the day, or evening before to give the pores a chance to recover.
+It’s annoying when the tan gets into the pores and looks awful, so you want to avoid that if we can.
+Start with either an exfoliation mitt or use your usual product in the shower.
+St. Tropez sell a great tan removing mitt for scrubbing off those remaining patchy areas of old tan that just won’t go away.
+I would definitely recommend using this as I find it really effective and also leaves the skin really smooth.

-I’m usually an evening tanner but also I will apply my tan any time of day depending on my plans etc. Once out of the shower I moisturise with an oil free moisturiser, *fake bake do a really good one.
+I’m usually an evening tanner but also I will apply my tan any time of day depending on my plans etc. Once out of the shower I moisturise with an oil-free moisturiser, Fake Bake does a really good one.
 I use this before and then daily to prolong my tan.
 Using oil fee just means the tan will adhere properly to the skin as there’s no barrier left as with a general moisturiser.
-After moisturising I will let that settle for a while.
+After moisturising, I will let that settle for a while.
 Then using the mitt apply the tan in your usual way.
-For my back I stand in the bath and bend over, then I mist the tan over my back and carefully dab in any spots of tan with the mit.
-For me, misting gives a much more even application.
+For my back I stand in the bath and bend over, then I mist the tan over my back and carefully dab in any spots of tan with the mitt.
+For me, misting gives a much evener application.

 For my face, I exfoliate, moisturise and then add some tan to my usual tinted moisturiser, apply with a dense brush as this way you can buff the tan on and this gives an even application.
 I tend to have the odd dry area on my face which is very annoying when it comes to tanning my face.
-If my skin is playing up I will mist over with tan and gently pat with the mit rather than buffing it in as I find it’s less likely to grab those drier areas.
-Some self tans really dehydrate the skin with prolonged use so I prefer to use a face specific tan for this reason, Otherwise, as I mentioned earlier mix a little tan in with your usual facial moisturiser before applying as this helps combat dryness.
+If my skin is playing up I will mist over with tan and gently pat with the mitt rather than buffing it in as I find it’s less likely to grab those drier areas.
+Some self-tans really dehydrate the skin with prolonged use so I prefer to use a face-specific tan for this reason.
+Otherwise, as I mentioned earlier, mix a little tan with your usual facial moisturiser before applying as this helps combat dryness.